kirbysayshi/js13k-2020/README.md

 - [x] Ball + Environment Obstacle Colliding
 - [x] End Game Screen with total time
 - [x] BUG: accelerator drawing y is reversed with camera
+- [x] Generate star field instead of grid
+- [x] Directional Accelerator collider: hit it and get sent flying positively?
+- [x] Allow pushing the signal and bouncing it with backside of paddle.
+- [x] BUG: signal/target labels hide themselves on the bottom (too far down).
+- [x] Should there be a velocity boost for the paddle movement?
+- [x] Either a kill zone boundary sphere to keep ball in play, hard edges, or velocity boost for paddle to catch stray balls
+- [x] clear canvas below the "safe" upper box
+- [x] Prevent ball from accelerating when colliding...
+- [x] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal
 - [ ] BUG: Doesn't even load on mobile?
 - [ ] Title Screen / Summary
-- [x] Generate star field instead of grid
-- [x] Directional Accelerator collider: hit it and get sent flying positively?
-- [ ] Disable pushing the signal from behind?
 - [ ] Directional Accelerator: camera follows signal with paddle in opposite direction of trajectory (or not drawn / not collidable) and input disabled (timed)
 - [ ] BUG: directional accelerator does not reset velocity vector (direction)
 - [ ] Directional Accelerator: Only trigger once until clear
 - [ ] One-way edge: pass through (dotted line) but bounces once on the other side
-- [x] BUG: signal/target labels hide themselves on the bottom (too far down).
 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
 - [ ] Signal: themed
 - [ ] Target: themed